SandersonLima/Getting-and-Cleaning-Data-Course-Project/README.md

 Then, the final result is shown in the file `Tidy_Data.txt`.

+## PS.
 This repo also contains a file that is the Code Book of our data.